Disclaimer: This resource provides information, not advice. Please read the full disclaimer at the end of this resource.

 If you lose contact with your health professional during your remote consultation, try not to worry.
 This happens quite often but usually only for a short time.
 You can just wait for them to contact you again or ring them to find out what is happening.

 You may find that, even when the technology is working, it is difficult to communicate with your health professional.
-If you cannot hear them clearly, just let them know so that they can speak more slowly, clearly or loudly, or adjust their microphone.
-Earphones or a headset can sometimes help you to hear better.
+If you cannot hear them clearly, just let them know so that they can speak more slowly, clearly or loudly, or adjust their microphone or headset.
+Using earphones or a headset can sometimes help you to hear better.

 As with a face-to-face meeting, try to relax and tell your health professional as much as possible about what has been happening.
 This will help them to get a clearer idea of your concerns and how to help you.

-If there is anything that makes you feel uncomfortable or distressed, such as how to use the technology or lack of privacy in your room, tell your health professional immediately so they can help find a better way for you to talk to each other.
-If you have chosen to have a member of your family, friend or other carer with you, they can help you get the most out of the consultation.
+If there is anything that makes you feel uncomfortable or distressed during the consultation, such as issues with the technology or a lack of privacy in your room, tell your health professional immediately so they can help find a better way for you to talk to each other.
+If you have chosen to have a friend, family member or carer with you, they can help you get the most out of the consultation.

 This resource provides information, not advice.